HYIPs—High Yield Investment Programs Are Hazardous to Your Investment Portfolio

 How to Protect Yourself

-HYIPs all too often are short-lived scams—and, according to FBI data, they seem to be on the rise.
+HYIPs all too often are short-lived scams.
 The best way to avoid losing money in these scams is not to put any money in one to begin with.
 Navigate elsewhere—the sooner the better.
 Here are some additional tips to protect yourself:

 - Ask and check.
 Always independently verify who you are dealing with and whether the seller of investment is licensed to do business with you.
 You can see who is behind a website by doing a “Whois” lookup online.
 You can confirm the status of an individual broker or firm, or investment adviser firm or representative using FINRA BrokerCheck.
 And you can check with your state banking regulator to confirm whether an e-currency site is registered.
 You’ll find contact information on the website of the Conference of State Bank Supervisors.